 This requirement may mean that you cannot have the maximum number of attendees at a gathering.
-To calculate the maximum capacity of any building, measure the floorspace (length x width) in metres, then divide 4.
+To calculate the maximum capacity of any building, measure the floorspace (length x width) in metres, then divide by 2 (if you will have COVID check-in marshals) or by 4 otherwise.

 For example: if the inside of your church measures $10m \times 6m = 60$ square metres.
-You then divide this by $4.60 \div 4 = 15$ people is the maximum capacity.
+You then divide this by 4 if you are not using COVID check-in marshals. $60 \div 4 = 15$ people is the maximum capacity.
+If you will be using COVID check-in marshals, you can divide the floor area by 2: $60 \div 2 = 30$ people allowed.